 Live in the Details® is our mantra.
-Incorporating well thought out details into a space, even in a neutral color palette, elevates the design.
+Incorporating well-thought-out details into a space, even in a neutral color palette, elevates the design.
 The beam and posts at Arden Avenue wrapped in reclaimed white oak are a great example of detail.
-Instead of pretending they don’t exist, adding emphasis and texture to them added warmth and texture to the cool tone space.
-Be it millwork and moulding, a backsplash detail, mix of materials, etc. Finding ways to add small details makes a big impact.
+Instead of pretending, they don’t exist, adding emphasis and texture to them added warmth and texture to the cool tone space.
+Be it millwork and moulding, a backsplash detail, a mix of materials, etc. Finding ways to add small details makes a big impact.

 When you combine all of these principles together, you create a harmonious design to do neutral right.
 Remember, a neutral palette doesn’t mean a dull design.
 Create an inviting space that will outlast trends.

 Some recent projects from our team we think you might like: